AkshayVankipuram/TOLCTms/README.md

 **Launch *http://localhost:8000* in the browser**

-Login with 'testuser' and 'testpass'
+Login with 'akshay' and 'akshaypass'

 **In case you are unable to login**